Variation formulae for the volume of coassociative submanifolds: First variation formulae

 \end{proof} \begin{cor} $\frac{d}{dt}\Vol(\Sigma_t)_{|t=0}=-\int_\Sigma H\cdot Z^\perp\iota_0^*vol_0$. \end{cor} In other words, $-H$ is the $L^2$-gradient of $\Vol$, defined on the infinite-dimensional space of submanifolds in $M$.

-\paragraph{$G_2$ manifolds and coassociative submanifolds.}Let $M^7$ be a manifold endowed with a $G_2$ structure $\phi$ (not necessarily closed or co-closed).
-Let $\psi=\star\phi$.
+\paragraph{$\mathbf{G_2}$ manifolds and coassociative submanifolds.} Let $M^7$ be a $7$-manifold endowed with a $G_2$ structure $\phi$ (not necessarily closed or co-closed).
+Let $\psi=\star\phi$, where $\star$ denotes the Hodge operator determined by the metric $g_\phi$ and the orientation induced by $\phi$.
 We shall follow the conventions in Bryant \cite{Bryant}, so the pointwise models on $\R^7$ for $\phi$ and $\psi$ are

-where 123 is short-hand for $e^1\wedge e^2\wedge e^3$, etc. Notice, in both cases, the appearance of self-dual forms with respect to 4,5,6,7.
-We shall also use Bryant's compact notation
+where 123 (or, at times, $e^{123}$) is short-hand for $e^1\wedge e^2\wedge e^3$, etc. Notice, in both cases, the appearance of self-dual forms with respect to 4,5,6,7.
+Moreover, we shall use Bryant's compact notation

-where the $\epsilon_{ijk}\in\{\pm 1,0\}$ are anti-symmetric with respect to the indices and are chosen so as to reproduce the initial formula for $\phi$.
+where the $\epsilon_{ijk}\in\{\pm 1,0\}$ are anti-symmetric with respect to the indices and are chosen so as to reproduce the initial expression for $\phi$.

-Both $\phi$ and $\psi$ satisfy the calibration inequality: \begin{itemize} \item For any oriented 3-plane $\pi$ in $TM$, $|\phi_{|\pi}|\leq\vol_\pi$.
-The 3-plane is called associative if equality holds. \item For any oriented 4-plane $\pi$ in $TM$, $|\psi_{|\pi}|\leq\vol_\pi$.
-The 4-plane is called coassociative if equality holds. \end{itemize} A 3-plane is associative iff its normal 4-plane is coassociative (up to orientations).
-Since the group $G_2$ acts transitively on the space of coassociative 4-planes, we may always assume that, in the pointwise model, a coassociative plane $\pi$ is spanned by $e_4,e_5,e_6,e_7$ and that its normal space is spanned by $e_1,e_2,e_3$.
-We can thus study the behaviour of certain tensors and contractions in terms of the pointwise models of $\psi$ and $\phi$.
-For example, the operation $Z\mapsto(Z\lrcorner\phi)_{|\pi}$ produces an isometry between the normal (associative) space $\pi^\perp$ and the space of self-dual 2-forms $\Lambda^2_+$ on $\pi$.
+Both $\phi$ and $\psi$ satisfy the calibration inequality: \begin{enumerate}[$\bullet$] \item for any oriented 3-plane $\pi$ in $TM$, $|\phi_{|\pi}|\leq\vol_\pi$.
+The 3-plane is called associative if equality holds; \item for any oriented 4-plane $\pi$ in $TM$, $|\psi_{|\pi}|\leq\vol_\pi$.
+The 4-plane is called coassociative if equality holds. \end{enumerate} It is important to stress the fact that associative and coassociative planes have a canonical orientation: that for which $\vol_\pi=\phi_{|\pi}$.
+We shall always consider them with this orientation.

+A 3-plane is associative if and only if its normal 4-plane is coassociative.
+The group $G_2$ acts transitively on the space of associative 3-planes, thus also on the space of coassociative 4-planes (\cite[Theorem 1.8, p.~114]{HL}).
+We may thus always assume that, in the pointwise model, a coassociative plane $\pi$ is spanned by $e_4,e_5,e_6,e_7$ and that its normal space is spanned by $e_1,e_2,e_3$.
+Furthermore, the isotropy subgroup of $\pi$ acts like $\SO(3)$ on the normal space (\cite[eq.~(1.9) p.~115]{HL}).
+We may therefore also assume that any given normal vector $Z$ coincides with $e_1$.
+This often facilitates studying the behaviour of certain tensors and contractions in terms of the pointwise models of $\psi$ and $\phi$.
+In particular, the operation $Z\mapsto(Z\lrcorner\phi)_{|\pi}$ produces an isomorphism between the normal (associative) space $\pi^\perp$ and the space of self-dual 2-forms $\Lambda^2_+$ on $\pi$.

 Concerning the above inequalities, Harvey-Lawson \cite{HL} provide explicit characterizations of the difference.
 Regarding $\psi$, they show: $\forall v_1,\dots,v_4\in T_pM$,